 As of January 2021, the VWPG head office in Hong Kong had Senior Sales Executive V1, Sales Executive V9 (on administrative leave from July 9, 2020), Sales Coordinator V 10, and Sales Assistant V 11, but all four employees resigned between January and April of the same year.
-Mr. V1 was mainly responsible for sales for the procurement agency project of Seles (business partner), Mr. V9 was mainly responsible for assistant services for the procurement agency project of Seles (business partner), and Mr. V11 was engaged in assistant services for sales for Japanese companies.
+Mr. V1 was mainly responsible for sales for the procurement agency project of (business partner), Mr. V9 was mainly responsible for marketing of sales for Japanese companies, Mr. V10 was mainly responsible for assistant services for the procurement agency project of (business partner), and Mr. V11 was engaged in assistant services for sales for Japanese companies.

-&lt;sup>7 As for Mr. A, he is said to have also formally concluded an employment contract with Company W8 in Shenzhen in order to obtain a working visa in China.
+7 As for Mr. A, he is said to have also formally concluded an employment contract with Company W8 in Shenzhen in order to obtain a working visa in China.